mui/material-ui/docs/src/pages/customization/experimental-styled/experimental-styled.md

 1. It uses the default Material-UI's `theme` if no theme is available in the context
 2. It supports the theme's `styleOverrides` and `variants` to be applied, based on the `name` applied in the options (can be skipped)
 3. It adds support for the `sx` prop automatically (can be skipped)
-4. It adds by default `shouldForwardProp` option that is taking into account all props used internally in the Material-UI components (can be overriden)
+4. It adds by default `shouldForwardProp` option that is taking into account all props used internally in the Material-UI components (can be overridden)

 # API